-Dan protects his clients' interests through his practice of labour and employment law and public interest litigation.
+Dan protects and advances his client’s interests in labour and employment, administrative law and civil litigation.

 Dan is an associate with Pink Larkin in its Halifax office, where his practice focuses on labour and employment law, administrative and constitutional law, human rights, and civil litigation.
 He joined Pink Larkin in 2017 after serving as a law clerk for the judges of the Court of Appeal for Ontario.

 Dan has helped a wide range of individuals, trade unions and professional associations secure the rights and protections they and their members deserve.
 He has appeared before the Nova Scotia courts on judicial review, administrative and civil matters, as well as before labour arbitrators (grievance and interest arbitration) and various administrative tribunals including the Nova Scotia Labour Board, the Federal Public Sector Labour Relations and Employment Board, and provincial Information and Privacy Commissioners.

 He has been a speaker on various labour and employment issues, such as cannabis in the workplace, as well as on constitutional and administrative law issues.